mobilecoinfoundation/mcips/text/0004-recoverable-transaction-history.md

 - RFC PR: [mobilecoinfoundation/mcips#4](https://github.com/mobilecoinfoundation/mcips/pull/4)
 - MobileCoin Epic: None

 This MCIP describes a memo which has had its size adjusted from 46 to 66 in MCIP #24.
-The byte tables have been updated to reflect this change.
+The changed byte tables are reflected there.

 # Summary
 [summary]: #summary